Blockstream/gdk/docs/source/gdk-json.rst

   {
     "subaccount": 0,
     "is_internal": false,
+    "ignore_gap_limit": false,
   }

 :subaccount: Mandatory.
 The value of "pointer" from :ref:`subaccount-list` or :ref:`subaccount-detail` for the subaccount to fetch addresses for.
 :is_internal: Optional, singlesig only.
 Whether or not the user key belongs to the internal chain.
+:ignore_gap_limit: Optional, singlesig only.
+Whether to allow squentially generated addresses to go beyond the GAP_LIMIT.
+    This is potentially dangerous as funds received on such addresses are not synced until an address within the GAP_LIMIT receives funds.

 .. _receive-address-details: